-The public comment period will begin June 9, 2023 and end June 30, 2023.
-A public meeting will be held on June 15, 2023 between 4 p.m. and 8 p.m. at the Keehi Lagoon Memorial, Harry and Jeannette Weinberg Memorial Hall, 2685 N. Nimitz Hwy, Honolulu, HI 96819.
-The public meeting will provide an opportunity for attendees to record verbal comments, otherwise all comments must be in writing and postmarked or submitted online on or before June 30, 2023.
+A public meeting was held on June 15, 2023 between 4 p.m. and 8 p.m. at the Keehi Lagoon Memorial, Harry and Jeannette Weinberg Memorial Hall, 2685 N. Nimitz Hwy, Honolulu, HI 96819.
+Twenty-seven individuals attended the public meeting.
+Public meeting attendees were provided the opportunity to submit written comments or record verbal comments.
+Comments were also accepted online through the JTF-RH website and in writing by mail.